FAQ

 Do you work with undergrads?

-I'm open to it.
-If you are a CSU undergrad interested in part-time research work, feel free to reach out.
+If you are a current CSU undergrad interested in part-time research work, you can reach out.
 The usual caveats apply (resources, funding, your background, etc.).

 What skills do I need to have to work in your lab?